DNA Fragmentation Treatment Infertility in Delhi

-What is DNA Fragmentation in Sperm?
+What is Sperm DNA fragmentation for infertility in Delhi?

 The most common test the clinicians perform is the DFI test.
 The sperm chromatin structure assay (SCSA) is the most common clinical test used to determine a DFI score although other tests such as the Comet assay, Tunel assay and acridine orange test are also used sometimes.

-Why is DNA Fragmentation Important?
+Why is DNA Fragmentation treatment infertility in Delhi Important?

 This DNA test does not provide any information about the genetic makeup of the sperm, which is essential for normal embryo development.
 But the high percentage of DNA fragmentation in sperm cells leads to male infertility, which the usual semen analysis cannot predict.

 Men with low motility defects often have high levels of sperm DNA fragmentation in Delhi.
 The degree of DNA fragmentation in sperm cells can predict outcomes for IVF-ICSI.

 It is the main unit of measurement of the DNA Fragmentation Index (DFI).
 A DFI of 30% or more significantly reduces the success rates after IVF.